 I got home excitedly, opened the packet and couldn’t wait to test it for lunch, having made up my mind to make a pancake.

 When I stirred the powder into my beaten egg, it looked pretty revolting.
 Very green and reminiscent of a spirulina drink.
 But then I cooked it and it turned a lovely wholemeal brown.
 Minutes is all it took.
 And it turned out really nice.
 Not too dry, not eggy-soft, not omelette-like in consistency.
 Just like a not-too-thin pancake, it was crispy thin on the outside and soft-ish on the inside.
-I took a bite before turning it into my lunch.
-I expected disgust.
-I got a pleasant surprise.
-A true revelation!
+I took a bite before turning it into my lunch, expecting disgust, but it was a revelation!

 I topped it with provola cheese and raw prosciutto, squirted some sugar free mayonnaise on top, added some black olives and went to heaven!